Jupyter notebooks

 Dataset exploration

-chemiscope.explore(frames, featurizer=None, properties=None, environments=None, settings=None, mode='default', write_input=None, **kwargs)
+chemiscope.explore(structures=None, featurizer=None, properties=None, environments=None, settings=None, mode='default', write_input=None, *, frames=None)

 Automatically generate an interactive Chemiscope visualization of atomic structures.

-This function creates a low-dimensional representation of the input frames and displays them using a Chemiscope widget.
+This function creates a low-dimensional representation of the input structures and displays them using a Chemiscope widget.
 It supports automatic featurization with PETMADFeaturizer or a custom featurization function.

 The default PETMADFeaturizer computes PET-MAD features from the structures and projects them into the 3D MAD latent space.